Samu902/lab-pp-assignment/README.md

 ### CUDA (GPU)

 * Map 1 thread per pixel
-* Use shared memory for optimization
+* Optimize usage of memory: from global to constant and shared memory

 ---